-Public transport staff is usually available to help disabled travellers to board and disembark if notified in advance.
+Public transport staff is usually available to help disabled travelers to board and disembark if notified in advance.
 Swedish Railways’ trains have special lifts and seats for passengers using wheelchairs.
 Special seating areas are provided for passengers suffering from allergies.

-All stations and most trains are non-smoking.
+All stations and trains are non-smoking.
 On night trains, all bedding is made from synthetic materials.
 Furred animals are not allowed in couchettes or sleeping compartments, apart from guide dogs.
 Most street crossings have audible indications to advise visually impaired pedestrians when it is safe to cross.

 Read more about accessible public transportation in Stockholm.

 Getting to and from Sweden’s main airports